Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 The cost floor rule

 If your council has spent money on improvements or major repairs to your home in the 15 years before your application, the purchase price cannot fall below that amount.
-This means your effective discount may be less than the standard calculation suggests.
-Ask your council for details of any works carried out on your property before submitting your application.
+So your real discount may end up smaller than the standard calculation suggests.
+Ask your council for details of any works carried out on your property before you submit your application.

 Right to Acquire for housing association tenants

-If you rent from a housing association rather than a local council, you will not qualify for Right to Buy.
-However, you may be eligible for a similar scheme called Right to Acquire.
-This gives qualifying housing association tenants in England the right to buy their home at a discount, though the discounts are smaller than those offered under Right to Buy.
+Renting from a housing association rather than a local council means you will not qualify for Right to Buy.
+You may qualify for a similar scheme instead, called Right to Acquire.
+It gives eligible housing association tenants in England the right to buy their home at a discount, though the discounts are smaller than the ones under Right to Buy.

-To qualify for Right to Acquire, you must have been a public sector or housing association tenant for at least three years, and your housing association must have received public funding to build or buy the property.
-The discount ranges from £9,000 to £16,000 depending on the region, which is significantly less than the Right to Buy maximum.
-However, it can still make a meaningful difference to your purchase price and deposit requirements.
+To qualify for Right to Acquire, you need at least three years as a public sector or housing association tenant, and your housing association must have had public funding to build or buy the property.
+The discount runs from £9,000 to £16,000 depending on where you live, well below the Right to Buy ceiling.
+Even so, it can take a real chunk off your purchase price and what you need for a deposit.

-The application process is similar to Right to Buy: you submit an application to your housing association, they arrange a valuation, and you receive a formal offer with the discounted price.
-The same general mortgage options are available, and a broker experienced in social housing purchases can help you find the best deal.
+The application runs much like Right to Buy.
+You apply to your housing association, they arrange a valuation, and you get a formal offer showing the discounted price.
+Your mortgage choices are broadly the same, and a broker who knows social housing purchases can help you land the right deal.

-If you rent from a housing association rather than a local council, you will not qualify for Right to Buy.
-However, you may be eligible for a similar scheme called Right to Acquire.
-This gives qualifying housing association tenants in England the right to buy their home at a discount, though the discounts are considerably smaller.
+Renting from a housing association rather than a local council means you will not qualify for Right to Buy.
+You may qualify for a similar scheme instead, called Right to Acquire, which lets eligible housing association tenants in England buy their home at a discount.
+The discounts are a good deal smaller than Right to Buy.

-To qualify, you must have been a public sector or housing association tenant for at least three years, and your housing association must have received public funding to build or buy the property.
-The application process is similar to Right to Buy: you submit an application, a valuation is arranged, and you receive a formal offer with the discounted price.
+To qualify, you need at least three years as a public sector or housing association tenant, and your housing association must have had public funding to build or buy the property.
+The process mirrors Right to Buy: you apply, a valuation gets arranged, and you receive a formal offer with the discounted price.

 Right to Acquire discounts by region